Reds - Orioles Prediction, Pick, How To Watch

-It is an interleague battle as the Cincinnati Reds square off with the Baltimore Orioles.
+It was a rain-soaked victory for the Baltimore Orioles in game one, and they hope to do it again today against the Cincinnati Reds.
 It's time to continue our MLB odds series with a Reds-Orioles prediction, pick, and how to watch.

-Over the weekend the Reds saw their 12-game winning streak snapped.
-The Reds took game one of the series against the Braves before falling in two straight, both by the score of 7-6.
-The offense continued its torrid pace over the weekend, scoring 23 runs in three games, but the pitching once again let the Reds down.
-They gave up 24 runs in the three games, and as a result, they lost twice.
-Still, the Reds have won eight of their last ten games and sit at 41-37 on the season, leading the NL Central.

-The Orioles come in after taking two of three from the Mariners.
-At just 5-5 in their last ten, the Orioles still sit 4.5 games back of the Rays in the AL East.
-Meanwhile, they still hold the second-best record in the American League and the third-best record overall.
-While the Reds are hoping to keep growing their lead in their division, the Orioles are hoping to fend off AL East rivals for the top wild-card spot.
+The Orioles called up one of their top prospects for the game as Jordan Westburg made his major league debut.
+Westburg had a walk and a hit, while also driving in his first RBI in the Orioles victory.
+Rain was a major factor in the game, as the game was delayed 15 minutes to start, and then nearly two hours in the third inning.
+The second delay took out the starting pitchers, but Bruce Zimmermann came in for the Orioles and pitched a solid three innings of relief.
+The Reds have now lost three straight games after winning 12 in a row.
+They have now dropped a half-game behind the Brewers in the NL Central

 Here are the Reds-Orioles MLB odds, courtesy of FanDuel.